Initial spin fluctuations as a probe of cluster spin structure in $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ nuclei: Method

 To systematically study the influence of geometry and spin suppression, we adopt phenomenological $\alpha$-cluster models that have been shown to reproduce one-body densities of $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ obtained from modern \textit{ab initio} calculations.
 Following the Gaussian cluster framework of Ref.~\cite{Mehrabpour:2025alpha}, each nucleus is composed of $N_\alpha$ independent $\alpha$ particles.
 The spatial distribution of nucleons within each cluster $i$ is sampled from a Gaussian profile,

 where $\mathbf{L}_i$ is the center of the $i$-th cluster and $r_L$ is the root mean-square radius of cluster (RMS).
-To mimic the $J=0$ ground state, we enforce strict spin--isospin cancellation within each cluster: each $\alpha$ cluster consists of two protons and two neutrons, with spins strictly anti-aligned ($\uparrow\downarrow$) for each isospin pair, resulting in zero net spin per cluster.
+To model the spin--isospin singlet structure of an $\alpha$ cluster, we enforce strict spin--isospin cancellation within each cluster: each $\alpha$ cluster consists of two protons and two neutrons, with spins strictly anti-aligned ($\uparrow\downarrow$) for each isospin pair, resulting in zero net spin per cluster.

-For the geometry, we consider structures that are consistent with both low-energy $\alpha$-cluster models~\cite{Yamaguchi:2023Ne20} and recent applications to relativistic collisions~\cite{Li:2025NeNe,Mehrabpour:2025alpha}, as illustrated in Fig.~\ref{fig:geometry}: \begin{itemize} \item \textbf{$^{16}\mathrm{O}$ (tetrahedron):} Four $\alpha$ clusters are arranged at the vertices of a regular tetrahedron with side length $\ell_c$. \item \textbf{$^{20}\mathrm{Ne}$ (bowling--pin):} Modeled as a $^{16}\mathrm{O}$ tetrahedral core plus an additional $\alpha$ cluster.
+For the geometry, we consider structures that are consistent with both low-energy $\alpha$-cluster models~\cite{Yamaguchi:2023} and recent applications to relativistic collisions~\cite{Li:2025NeNe,Mehrabpour:2025alpha}, as illustrated in Fig.~\ref{fig:geometry}: \begin{itemize} \item \textbf{$^{16}\mathrm{O}$ (tetrahedron):} Four $\alpha$ clusters are arranged at the vertices of a regular tetrahedron with side length $\ell_c$. \item \textbf{$^{20}\mathrm{Ne}$ (bowling--pin):} Modeled as a $^{16}\mathrm{O}$ tetrahedral core plus an additional $\alpha$ cluster.
 This forms a distorted bi-pyramidal or ``bowling--pin'' shape, characterized by the core size $\ell_c$ and the distance $\ell_h$ of the fifth cluster from the core center. \end{itemize}

 In practice, we do not refit the cluster parameters in this work.
 Instead, we take over the parameter sets $(r_L,\ell_c,\ell_h)$ obtained in Ref.~\cite{Mehrabpour:2025alpha}, where they were determined by minimizing a $\chi^2$ function to reproduce the one-body nucleon densities of NLEFT, VMC, PGCM and of a three-parameter Fermi (3pf) reference density for $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$.
-The resulting values for the configurations used in this study are collected in Tab~\ref{tab:cluster_params}.
+The resulting values for the configurations used in this study are collected in TABLE~\ref{tab:cluster_params}.